COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_2/Architecture.md

 _This section will be completed for Demo 3._

 The architectural design strategy selection and justification will be provided in the next demonstration phase.

 ---

-## 3.6.2 Architectural Strategies

-_This section will be completed for Demo 3._

-The chosen architectural style from the software architecture patterns will be detailed and justified in Demo 3.

----